 The home inspector you hire to inspect the house before you buy will not inspect the sewer.
 To get a sewer inspection, you’ll need to hire a specialist who can perform these services.
-Sewer inspections are done by camera and can reveal a variety of problems about your home’s sewers, such as cracks and clogs.
+Sewer inspections are done by a camera and can reveal various problems about your home’s sewers, such as cracks and clogs.

-If you get a sewer inspection before you purchase a home, you can avoid purchasing a property with a sewer problem.
+If you get a sewer inspection before purchasing a home, you can avoid purchasing a property with a sewer problem.
 Ultimately, a sewer inspection can save you thousands of dollars in sewer repairs.

 Be Smart When Planting Trees

 If you decide to plant trees on the property after moving into the house, be careful to plant trees away from sewer lines.
 The roots of a tree in the wrong place can crack or break your sewer system, which will then need repair or even replacement.

 To avoid these problems, research the size of the tree you’d like to plant and find out how large its root system grows.
 Shallow, expansive, fast-growing roots tend to be the most problematic for many properties.
 Some trees, in particular, are known for being a hazard to sewer lines, such as silver maples and weeping willow trees.
 Don’t plant these trees anywhere near your sewer lines.

 If you’re not sure where your sewer lines are, call your utility company.
 They should be able to help you identify the location of your sewer line.
 Once you have this information, you can make an informed decision about where to plant new trees.

 During times of drought, trees will grow longer roots to find moisture.
 If a tree is going to invade your sewer lines, it will probably happen during the dry season.
 To prevent this from happening, water your tree when the weather gets dry, so the tree never needs to extend its roots in its quest for water.